KDE/digikam-doc/post_processing/mjpeg_stream.rst

     The MJPEG Stream Effect Settings View

+The **OSD** (for On Screen Display) settings view allows to customize the information to show as overlay on the top left corner of the images.

 .. figure:: images/mjpeg_stream_osd.webp
     :alt:
     :align: center

     The MJPEG Stream OSD Settings View

-You can hide this media-server window (without closing the actual server) using the **Ok** button.
-If you want shutdown the server, re-open the Media-Server dialog and press the **Stop** button.
+You can hide this MJPEG Stream-Server window (without closing the actual server) using the **Ok** button.
+If you want shutdown the server, re-open the MJPEG Stream-Server dialog and press the **Stop** button.
 Note that the files and folders you specify will be saved for you to use in later sessions.

-Use the option **Start Server at Startup** if you want to run the media-server automatically once you start digiKam.
+Use the option **Start Server at Startup** if you want to run the MJPEG Stream-Server automatically once you start digiKam.

 .. figure:: images/mjpeg_stream_running.webp
     :alt: